0xFFCarlo/onda/README.md

 Onda is **mostly feature complete**.

-Current priority is not adding large new subsystems, but improving quality:
+The direction is to keep the language small, keep JIT execution as the default, and improve the parts that matter in practice:
-- fix bugs
+- fix bugs and edge cases
-- improve docs/examples
+- improve docs and examples
-- sharpen performance and implementation details
+- sharpen code generation and runtime behavior
-- keep behavior stable and predictable
+- keep semantics stable and predictable

 ## Contributing